Water Is Essential, but Not Enough to Keep You Hydrated

 3. When On a Restricted Diet Like Keto

-The Keto diet is a high-fat, low-carbohydrate diet that promotes weight loss and improved overall health by putting the body into ketosis — a state in which it burns fat for energy rather than carbs.
+The Keto diet is a high-fat, low-carbohydrate diet that promotes weight loss and improved overall health by putting the body into ketosis2 — a state in which it burns fat for energy rather than carbs.
 During this process, the body produces ketones, which may increase urine frequency and lead to dehydration.

 The restricted carbohydrate intake on a keto diet can lead to lower levels of electrolytes, including sodium, potassium, and magnesium.
 Supplementing your diet with a keto-friendly multivitamin can help alleviate electrolyte deficiency.
 Just remember that not all supplements are created equal.
 Some vitamins, such as gummies, contain an insane amount of sugar that slows down the absorption of nutrients instead of boosting hydration in your body*.
 (More on this below)